scikit-plots/scikit-plots/docs/source/devel/guide_document_write.rst

 simplification for the type description and explain the type more precisely in the text.

-Generally, the `numpydoc docstring guide`_ conventions apply.
+Generally, the |numpydoc| conventions apply.
 The following rules expand on them where the numpydoc conventions are not specific.

 Use ``float`` for a type that can be any number.